-As someone who does not lack a serviceable level of confidence in her work or abilities and does not look to the university structure for this affirmation, I am always aware, in these moments, that I am to receive these comments gratefully and that this is not a two-way street.
+As someone who does not lack a serviceable level of confidence in her work or abilities and does not measure herself against the university structure for this affirmation, I am always aware, in these moments, that I am to find these remarks comforting and that this is not a two-way street.
 I am forever to be assessed, but an assessment from me would not be welcome or appropriate.
-It is always there, floating between us, that I am the object of the assessment, and that it is my value, as an outsider, that remains in question.
+It is always there, floating between us, that I am the object of the assessment, and that it is my value, as an outsider, that remains perpetually in question.
 When I have pushed back, lightly, against this dynamic, these conversations have changed noticeably in tone.
-In the long run, I have come to understand, my assessors don’t have to extend this benevolence.
+In the long run, I have come to understand, my assessors don’t have to be this generous.
 And maybe I’m not so brilliant after all.

-I often think about whether a university can “decolonize” when it does not understand why or how it is colonial.
-Obviously, this is a complicated issue; in this era of painted crosswalks, there are a lot of people contemplating this question and producing important, urgent work.
-But working in the university and thinking about this question in the context of my own familial and cultural history, I am often reminded of the sermon that John Winthrop delivered to the Puritans on board the Arabella in 1630 before sailing across the ocean to violently entrench Massachusetts Bay Colony in Indigenous lands.
+I often think about whether a university can decolonize when it does not understand why or how it is colonial.
+Obviously, this is a complicated issue, and there are a lot of people contemplating this question and producing important, urgent work.
+But working in the university and thinking about this question in the context of my own familial and cultural history, I am often reminded of the sermon that John Winthrop delivered to the Puritans on board the Arabella in 1630 before sailing across the ocean to violently entrench Massachusetts Bay Colony in Massachusett land.

 “GOD ALMIGHTY,” his sermon begins, “in his most holy and wise providence, hath soe disposed of the condition of mankind, as in all times some must be rich, some poore, some high and eminent in power and dignitie; others mean and in submission.”
 This sermon, most famous for its articulation of the colonial mission and its identification of so-called America as a “city on a hill,” a civilizing force that would lead the world, was a pre-emptive warning against rebellion and disruption in colonial hierarchies.
 We need to have poor people, Winthrop argued, so that we can have rich people; we need to have powerless people so that we can have people (like Winthrop) who wield power over others.
 We must necessarily have some people living or working in poor conditions so that others need never accept those same conditions for themselves.
 And we all, rich and poor alike, need to understand and agree that these differences are natural, consecrated, necessary — we are to honour and depend on these differences for our collective survival as we move through time.